arcusmaximus/sd-forge-couple/README.md

 ## Advanced Mapping

 If the above simple regions aren't enough, you can switch to the Advanced mode and define regions manually.
-Simple click *Add region*, fill in the prompt, adjust the weight if required, and move/resize the box in the canvas below.
+Simply click *Add region*, fill in the prompt, adjust the weight if required, and move/resize the box in the canvas below.

 If a box gets hidden behind another, you can click its prompt textbox to bring it to the front.